AndrewAkinson/python3-therion-analyzer/README.md

 UTF-8 or ASCII, but are in the extended ASCII character set, such as the degree &deg; symbol.
 To handle this the module attempts to determine the character encoding for each file it is asked to read from, before parsing the file.
+This is done crudely by slurping the entire contents of the file and looking for decoding exceptions.
+Currently the only encodings tested for are 'UTF-8', 'ISO-8859-1' (aka Latin 1), and 'ASCII'.

-Another issue concerns the use of capitalisation for star commands (ignored by survex) versus file names (required on unix systems at least) and survex path itself (forced to lower case by survex).
+Another issue concerns the use of capitalisation for star commands (ignored by survex) versus file names (required on unix systems at least) and survex path itself (by default, forced to lower case by survex).
 Thus `*Begin` is equally valid as `*begin`.
-The parsing algorithm is designed to work around these issues.
+The parsing algorithm is designed to work around these issues BUT it is assumed that survey names are forced to lower case.

+Generally if a survex file can be successfully processed by `cavern`, then it ought to be parsable by the present scripts.
+This has been checked against the Leck-Masongill data set, and the EaseGill-Pippikin data set, as well as the Dow-Prov example.
+A final issue is that there should be NO spaces between the `*` and the survex command.
+Although this is something that seems to be tolerated by survex, it has not been implemented here.

+### Open issues

+* Intercept `*case preserve|toupper|tolower` and interpret accordingly;
+* Intercept `*set` commands, in particular if keywords are not introduced by `*`.

 ### Copying